Red John: Todd Johnson and Red John impersonator

 In the episode "Red Moon", Jane exposes an EMT, Todd Johnson (Josh Braaten), as a serial cop killer.
 After being locked in a holding cell in the CBI headquarters, Johnson says he will only talk to Jane, as he claims only Jane will understand what he has to say.
 When the guard returns with Jane, Johnson has been set aflame and is writhing on fire.
-On his deathbed, Johnson says "Tyger Tyger" to Jane, indicating he is in some way connected to Red John.
+On his deathbed, Johnson says "Tyger, Tyger" to Jane, indicating he is in some way connected to Red John.

-The reason behind Todd Johnson's cop killings is left unclear, but later seasons along with Johnson's knowledge of the phrase "Tyger, Tyger" would imply that their deaths were in some way connected to the "Blake Association".
-Red John most likely ordered Johnson to murder various police officers who were either close to discovering his society or were members themselves (perhaps indicating why one of Johnson's victims was burned alive, probably in order to hide the organization's tattoo, which is marked on all members to better ensure loyalty) who failed to complete their orders or were planning on turning themselves, and the association by extension, over to the authorities.

-Red John still at large
+Carter's death and Red John still at large

-In reference to the season 3 finale, the series creator, Bruno Heller, has stated: "What you get from that scene is what you should get.
+In the final episode of the third season, a man named Timothy Carter (Bradley Whitford) tells Jane that he is the real Red John, prompting Jane to kill him.
+In reference to the third season finale, the series creator, Bruno Heller, has stated: "What you get from that scene is what you should get.
 The viewer is supposed to be convinced.
 Patrick Jane is certain it's Red John...
 The thing is, Red John is a master of the mind game.
 If Red John wanted to die, maybe this is how he wanted to die.
 Or maybe he just wants Jane to think he's dead."